PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 measurement, Clifford/symplectic maps, composition, conditional transforms, and Pauli byproducts.
 Later forms can express general logical channels and block-interface isometries.
-The logical circuit need not dispatch on these forms to append a call; semantic analysis and verification consume them through a separate interface.
+The generic graph need not dispatch on these forms to append a call; semantic analysis and verification consume them through a separate interface.

 Every `QecInstrImpl` has a proof obligation: its generated